zendframework/zf2-documentation/docs/languages/en/ref/overview.rst

 requires PHP 5.2.
 We also tested *ZF2* on PHP 5.4 and it works fine but we decided to have PHP 5.3 as requirement.

 The component structure of Zend Framework 2 is somewhat unique; each component is designed with few dependencies on other components.
-We used also the `dependency injection`_ design pattern to manage the dependencies between components (we implemented a DiC, dependency injection container, framework in ``Zend\Di``).
+During the implementation we followed the `SOLID`_ object oriented design principle.
 This loosely coupled architecture allows developers to use components individually (we support `Pyrus`_ and `Composer`_).
 We often call this a "use-at-will" design.

 While they can be used separately, Zend Framework components in the standard library form a powerful and extensible web application framework when combined.
 Zend Framework offers a robust, high performance *MVC* implementation, a